Where to start with wedding planning•

 Choose a Date

 Many couples like to choose a date which is significant to them or by what time of year they prefer.
 Others may have a venue in mind, therefore it may be a date based on the availability.
 Either way is fine as long as you and your fiancé agree on the date, that will be the best start you can have.

 Work out your budget

 Sit down and talk about your realistic expectations of what you are both happy spending on your big day.
 It may be a good idea to create yourself a spreadsheet of all the things you would like to have for your day and then roughly work out the costs.
 Work out what is most important to you and what you can live without if you had to cut back on some things.
 This will hopefully prevent any issues later on when spending your money.

-Drafting up your guest list is one of the important jobs to do, as most of the vendors will ask this information to be able to supply you with a quote, such as the venue and the caterer.
+Drafting up your guest list is one of the important jobs to do, as most of the suppliers will ask this information to be able to supply you with a quote, such as the venue and the caterer.
 Then if the costs comes out to be much more than you were expecting on these first quotes against your budget then it is maybe a good idea to eliminate some guests while you are at the start of the process.

-4.Choose your Bridal Party
+Choose your Wedding Party

 Choose your Theme

 This is a very important step before you do anything else.
-It is wise to sit down together and discuss what you would like for your wedding to make sure you are on the same page.
+It is very wise to sit down together and discuss what you would like for your wedding to make sure you are on the same page.
 So firsts thing first, decide on a theme, now by theme I do not mean fancy dress, I mean are you after a wedding that is formal, like black tie for example, or are you wanting a more relaxed informal day, like in a garden setting perhaps.
 Would you like to get married in a church, or a hotel, the beach, that kind of thing.
 By deciding on your location and venue you will determine your theme.

 Choose a Style

 Once you have your theme sorted, the style of your wedding may then become apparent.
-Are you after a glamorous wedding, with candelabra or maybe your style is more of a handmade casual day with bunting galore.
+Are you after a glamorous wedding, with candelabra's or maybe your style is more of a handmade casual day with bunting galore.
 The only thing to remember is the style wants to represent you both as a couple.
 You want the decor and surroundings to feel like you, it needs your personality to make it YOUR wedding day.

 Choose your Colours

 Choosing your wedding colours is the next step, after selecting your theme and style, look at your chosen venue and think about what colours will compliment

 the surroundings.
 Remember to choose colours you like and feel comfortable with.
 Ask yourself are you after a bold dramatic effect, or a more soft and subtle feel.
 Do you like metallic touches or clean and simple.
 Creating yourself a mood board is a fantastic way to play with colours to help find out what goes together and is pleasing on the eye.
 If you would like some more help on this I am a wedding stylist, therefore can help you work out your vision for the day and what style will suit you as a couple and the aesthetics to help bring it to life.

 Build a wedding website

 Gathering lots of quotes from a variety of wedding suppliers is key for the early stages of planning.
 It is good to shop around for competitive prices as when you mention 'wedding', the figures can be unbelievable.
 Remember though, it is not always the cheapest deal that is the best deal.
-It's all very well emailing your suppliers because you are too busy to talk to them, but it might pay off to speak to them on the phone or better still meet them in person, this way you have a better judgement of someone.
+It's all very well emailing your suppliers because you are too busy to talk to them, but it might pay off to speak to them on the phone or better still meet them in person, this way you have a better judgement of them.
 After all, this is a very important day so you need them to be reliable and trustworthy, the last thing you need is to be let down.

-Hire a Wedding Planner
+Hire a Wedding Planner/Stylist